 David Carroll teaches young singers from grades 6 to 12 at Glade Spring Middle School and Patrick Henry High School in Glade Spring, VA.
 He is music director of the Chapel Choir at Emory United Methodist Church on the campus of Emory & Henry College.

 A late-blooming choir director, Dave spent twelve years working in information technology while maintaining an active amateur choral life.
 He was a member from 2003 to 2009 of the Atlanta Symphony Orchestra Chorus and Chamber Chorus under the direction of Norman Mackenzie.
-During his time with them the ASOC appeared at Carnegie Hall, were guests of the Berlin Philharmonic, and performed at the 2007 National ACDA conference.
+During his time with them the ASOC made multiple appearances with the ASO at Carnegie Hall, were guests of the Berlin Philharmonic in Berlin, and headlined at the 2007 National ACDA conference in Miami.

 Dave completed his music teaching certification in 2012 at St. Norbert College in De Pere, WI before moving to southwest Virginia.
 His first degree is a Bachelor of Arts in Mathematics from Kenyon College, where he had an idyllic liberal arts choir experience under the direction of Dr. Benjamin Locke.

-In addition to active leadership service in NAfME and ACDA, Dave serves on the Board of Directors for the Mountain Empire Children’s Choral Academy.
-(MECCA) He lives in Emory, VA with his wife, Dr. Teena Carroll and their two children, Lucy and Will.
+In addition to active leadership service in NAfME and ACDA, Dave serves on the Board of Directors for the Mountain Empire Children’s Choral Academy (MECCA).
+He lives in Abingdon, VA with his wife, Dr. Teena Carroll and their two children, Lucy and Will.